 The Economics Of Cloud Computing

-We explore how the economics of cloud computing make it such a compelling solution.
+Cloud computing is becoming the IT deployment method of choice.
+We explore why the economics of cloud services make a compelling solution.

 Adopting cloud computing

 The cloud is increasingly being used as an IT strategy, rather than by organisational requirements.
-And the choice of cloud services is many-fold and growing.
+And the choice of cloud and hosted services is many-fold and growing.

 Security, continuity, availability and flexibility are all appealing reasons for adoption.
 But for most organisations, the economics of cloud computing are the main reason why they choose this route.